chenyucheng0221/Nighttime-UDA/ResearchNote/DANNet.md

      The purpose of relighting three images from different domains is to reduce the distribution difference among each other.

      *TN: From the illumination perspective, the main gap is because the images taken in different time.
-To reduce the gap, I think the nighttime images should be relighted ranther than all the images.
+To reduce the gap, I think only the nighttime images should be relighted ranther than all the images.
 If relighting the images taken in daytime, I think the illumination gap between images in daytime and nighttime could not be narrowed to minimal.*

    2. semantic segmentation network